 Closed Circuit Television (CCTV)

 To ensure the security and safety of our passengers, CCTV cameras have been installed and operate aboard our cruise ships.
+In addition, shipboard crew may use body mounted cameras for security purposes.
 CCTV operates through the use of dedicated cameras to transmit a video image to a specific set of monitors.
 Access to the images shown on these monitors is available to authorised persons only.
 CCTV recordings are generally retained for a period of 21 days, and then deleted permanently unless retained as records of an incident.